top of page

 THE WIZARDO RECORDS RELEASE

-Wizardo Records did not produce a specific relase for the Tokyo concert, that was included in the 2nd record of their 2-LP set 30 NOSTALGIA HITS, together with other tracks.
-However, in early 1976 copies of this 2nd record of the 2-LP set were distributed as a single LP with its own slees, derived from the TAKRL cover in reduced size with the catalogue number WRMB-318 added.
+Wizardo Records did not produce a specific release for the Tokyo concert, that was included in the 2nd record of their 2-LP set 30 NOSTALGIA HITS, together with other tracks.
+However, in early 1976 copies of this 2nd record of the 2-LP set were distributed as a single LP with its own sleeves, derived from the TAKRL cover in reduced size with the catalog number WRMB-318 added.
 The matrix was the original BFC-3 / BFC-4 and the labels were the original red Fan-Buys Marketing with song titles, the records were in multicolor or black vinyl.

 10.jpg

 INTEREST.
-Being a simple repackaging of the second record of a 2-LP set, it's fairly useless. ** (color vinyl)/*
+Being a simple repackaging of the second record of a 2-LP set, it's fairly useless. ** (color vinyl) / *(black)

 This concert, or excerpts of it, were included in several other releases, often derived by tapes of better quality, and sometimes also including the July 1 show.
 These records will be treated as their own entry.